DBD-research-group/BirdSet/README.md

 2. **Model Tests**: Each model (DT) is tested on the HSN dataset using a `fast_dev_run`.
 The models tested are: AST, ConvNext, EAT, EfficientNet, Wav2Vec2.

+### How to Use the Tests
+#### Black Linting
+Simply push your code to the GitHub repository, and Black linting will run automatically.

+#### Integration Tests
+To execute all tests, run pytest in the root directory of your project.

+If you wish to test only the models or datasets, use the following commands:

+To test the models: `pytest tests/test_models.py`
+To test the datasets: `pytest tests/test_datasets.py`

 ## Q&A